ewallace/protocols/RTqPCR_Agilent_Lightcycler_Protocol.md

 1. Identify the regions of RNA you want to detect, usually the coding sequence of a messenger RNA.
 It is best practice to create a snapgene map with the genomic sequence context and relevant features marked. *Beware introns* - check that your primers detect exactly the molecules (spliced or not) that you need them to.
 2. Place the regions you would like to detect in a fasta-formatted plain-text file, with a short informative title for each sequence.
 Save this with the .fasta extension.
 3. Open a primer design tool.
 We use IDT's PrimerQuest (https://www.idtdna.com/primerquest; or go to Sciquest online ordering and then "Punch-out" to log in to the IDT website), and have also had success with Thermo's Oligoperfect (https://apps.thermofisher.com/apps/oligoperfect/).
 4. Paste your fasta-format sequences in the box.
 Choose your design as "qPCR 2 primers intercalating dyes", and adjust other parameters as necessary.
-(We prefer 80bp to 120bp amplicons.)
+We start with:
+    - 50 mM Na+, 200 nM Primer DNA, 3 mM Mg++, 0.8mM dNTP
+    - Tm°C: Min 59, Opt 62, Max 65
+    - % GC: Min 35, Opt 50, Max 65
+    - Primer Size: Min 17, Opt 22, Max 30
+    - Amplicon Length: Min 80, Opt 100, Max 120
 5. Choose 2-3 primer sets for each region.
 Download the assay sequences and check their correctness on snapgene.
 Order them.

 ## Primer validation ##